 4Department of Medicine, The Johns Hopkins University School of Medicine, 575 Osler Building, 600 N. Wolfe St., Baltimore, MD 21287, USA.

-*Corresponding authors: srannard@liv.ac.uk; cmeyers@jhmi.edu; aowen@liverpool.ac.uk
+Andrew Owen, Caren Freel Meyers and Steve P. Rannard contributed equally and jointly supervised this work.
+Correspondence and requests for materials should be addressed to A.O. (email: aowen@liverpool.ac.uk), C.F.M (email: cmeyers@jhmi.edu) or to S.P.R. (email: srannard@liverpool.ac.uk)

+Abstract

 The increasing global prevalence of human immunodeficiency virus (HIV) is estimated at 36.7 million people currently infected.
 Lifelong antiretroviral (ARV) drug combination dosing allows management as a chronic condition by suppressing circulating viral load to allow for a near-normal life; however, the daily burden of oral administration may lead to non-adherence and drug resistance development.
 Long-acting (LA) depot injections of nanomilled poorly water-soluble ARVs have shown highly promising clinical results with drug exposure largely maintained over months after a single injection.
 ARV oral combinations rely on water-soluble backbone drugs which are not compatible with nanomilling.
 Here, we evaluate a unique prodrug/nanoparticle formation strategy to facilitate semi-solid prodrug nanoparticles (SSPNs) of the highly water-soluble nucleoside reverse transcriptase inhibitor (NRTI) emtricitabine (FTC), and injectable aqueous nanodispersions; in vitro to in vivo extrapolation (IVIVE) modelling predicts sustained prodrug release, with activation in relevant biological environments, representing a first step towards complete injectable LA regimens containing NRTIs.

+Introduction

 Chronic oral dosing of solid therapeutic or prophylactic medicines is known to lead to pill fatigue1, even in healthy patient populations taking nutraceuticals.
 Where adherence to therapy is a key determinant of clinical outcomes, the impact of non-adherence can be significant to the individual and the wider community.
 Individual non-adherence can lead to drug resistance and the transmission of resistant virus throughout patient populations that are largely adherent to therapy.2 Therapeutic failure has been estimated in 8% of treatment-naïve and 33% of treatment-experienced HIV patients.
 Post- and pre-exposure prophylaxis (PrEP) is also a globally-active research theme aiming at controlling transmission rates, however, suboptimal adherence also places patients at risk of low protection from PrEP.3 Considerable efforts have reduced dosing frequencies to once-daily oral regimens in many cases, whilst co-formulation has reduced the daily number of pills by offering fixed-dosed combination tablets.
 Nevertheless, pill fatigue remains a problem, and major efforts are underway to develop LA ARVs that require less frequent dosing to minimize non-adherence.